 On the first day of the uprising, by chance Bronka met Haika Grosman, one of the leaders of the unified Jewish resistance in the ghetto and a kasharit for Ha-Shomer ha-Za’ir, and Marylka Rozycka, the kasharit for the Jewish partisans in the forests near Bialystok.
 Realizing that they might be the only survivors of their movements, they pledged to work together to save any Jews who managed to escape and to help them reach the Jewish partisans in the forests.
 In addition, they pledged to help the Jewish partisans who were themselves in dire need of supplies.
 The three of them were soon joined by the surviving kashariyot-members of other groups: Liza Czapnik and Anya Rod from the Communists, and Hasia Bornstein-Bielicka and Rivka Madajska from Ha-Shomer ha-Za’ir.

-After the Bialystok ghetto was liquidated, and Tenenbaum and most of the fighters were killed or committed suicide, this newly formed group of young women kashariyot from different groups began to work together to rescue Jews from other ghettos, labor camps, prisons and deportation trains and to help them reach the group of Jewish partisans in the forest.
-As a result the Jewish partisan group, the Forojs (Forward), grew from fifty to one hundred people.
+After the Bialystok ghetto was liquidated, and Tenenbaum and most of the fighters were killed or committed suicide, this newly formed group of young women kashariyot from different groups began to work together to rescue Jews from other ghettos, labor camps, prisons, and deportation trains and to help them reach the group of Jewish partisans in the forest.
+As a result, the Jewish partisan group, the Forojs (Forward), grew from 50 to 100 people.
 Bronka tried to save some of the survivors of the uprising, but only one was willing to accept her help.
 She also rescued one man who escaped from Treblinka and helped him reach the partisan group.

 In the spring of 1944, the Soviet paratroopers reached the forests and began to unify the groups operating there.
 The Forojs joined the Soviets and their material situation improved greatly.
 Bronka’s group of young women also joined the Soviets and became couriers for the Soviet headquarters of the partisan groups, which was coordinated with the Red Army.